 The Privacy Statement explains what information will be collected in the home and how it will be protected.
 The Statement must be signed by a householder before the Assessor can proceed with the Scorecard assessment.

 The Department may use this information to contact householders, for example to request feedback on the quality of the service provided.
-De-identified information may also be used for research to improve energy efficiency of Victorian homes.
+De-identified information may also be used for research to improve energy efficiency of Australian homes.

 Assessors are not employed by government, however they must comply with the Privacy and Data Protection Act 2014 (Vic) and the Information Privacy Principles.